-LBS system consists of two independent UPS systems, each containing one or more parallel UPS modules, as shown in Figure 8.6 on page 159.
+LBS system consists of two independent UPS systems, each containing one or more parallel UPS modules, as shown in Figure 8.5 on the next page and Figure 8.6 on page 157.
 The LBS system has high reliability and is applicable to the load with multiple inputs.
 For single-input load, an STS can be installed to feed power to the load.